With summer winding down in Greensburg, now is a great time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last replaced yours?
-Take it out and tilt it toward the light.
-If there’s no light visible, replace it.
+Not sure when you last put in a new one?
+Remove it and tilt it toward the light.
+If there’s no light visible, buy a new one.

 3. Clean the Inside